waigania13/carmen/README.md

 ## Indexes

 Each carmen index is an MBTiles file with an additional SQLite fulltext search table `carmen`.
-The table is currently added by `package.sh` (@TODO split out a script for generic indexing and call it from within `package.sh`).
+The table can be added by running

+    ./addindex.sh [mbtiles]

 The requirement for a carmen MBTiles file are as follows: